Flavor Imprints on Novel Low Mass Dark Matter: MODEL FRAMEWORK

 We consider a scotogenic-like loop, where an SM singlet real scalar $\chi$ is inserted between the $SU(2)_L$ doublet scalars $\eta$, as shown in Fig.~\ref{fig:loop1}.
 The $A_4$ flavor symmetry is employed, which provides a unified framework for neutrino oscillation parameters, DM phenomenology, and testable predictions in LFV processes.
 In addition to the scalars $\eta$ and $\chi$, a BSM fermion $N$ is introduced, all transforming as $A_4$ triplets.
 The SM Higgs $H$ transforms as the trivial singlet $(1)$, while the leptons $(L_i, e_{R_i})$ are assigned to the singlet representations $(1,1',1'')$ of $A_4$.
 The field content and their transformation properties are summarized in Tab.~\ref{tab:fields}.
 The transformation properties under residual $Z_2$ symmetry have been listed in the last column.
 Here, $i = 1, 2, 3$ represents generation indices.

 The residual $Z_2$ symmetry emerges from the breaking of $A_4$ symmetry through the VEVs of the scalars $\eta$ and $\chi$.
 The specific VEV alignment $\langle \eta \rangle = \tfrac{1}{\sqrt{2}}(v_{\eta},0,0)$ and $\langle \chi \rangle = (v_{\chi},0,0)$ breaks the $A_4$ generator $T$ while leaving $S$ invariant (see App.~\ref{sec:A4}).
-Consequently, the $A_{4}$ symmetry is broken down to $Z_{2}$.
-The charge assignments are arranged such that all SM fields, being $A_4$ singlets, remain even under the residual $Z_2$ symmetry.
+Consequently, the $A_{4}$ symmetry is broken down to $Z_{2}$\footnote{Note that Ref. \cite{Ma:2008ym} employs $A_4 \to Z_2$ breaking in a scotogenic framework to obtain tri-bimaximal mixing.
+However, the DM stability was ensured by the addition of another dark $Z'_2$ symmetry.} The charge assignments are arranged such that all SM fields, being $A_4$ singlets, remain even under the residual $Z_2$ symmetry.
 In contrast, the BSM particles, transforming as $A_4$ triplets, can acquire odd $Z_2$ charges, which naturally separates the dark sector from the SM.
 The even and odd charge assignments under the residual $Z_2$ symmetry are discussed in detail in the App.~\ref{sec:A4}.
 Under $Z_2$ symmetry, the components of the $A_4$ triplet fields, $\eta_i$, $\chi_i$, and $N_i$ $(i=1,2,3)$, transform as follows:

 After symmetry breaking, the particle content can be categorized into two classes based on the residual $Z_{2}$ charge: $Z_{2}$ even and $Z_{2}$ odd particles.
 The $Z_2$ odd particles belong to the dark sector with the lightest being a potential DM candidate.
 Among the $Z_{2}$ even fields $H$, $\eta_{1}$, and $\chi_{1}$ mix, yielding the Goldstone bosons associated with the $W$ and $Z$ bosons.
 In addition, we get massive physical particles: one charged scalar $\phi^{\pm}$, one $CP$-odd scalar $A^{0}$, and three $CP$-even scalars $H_i$ ($i=1,2,3$).
 In $Z_2$ odd (dark) sector, $CP$-odd components of $\eta_{k}$ $(k=2,3)$ mix and give rise to two massive physical states, $\eta_{kI}^{0}$.
 Similarly, the $CP$-even components of $\eta_{k}$ and $\chi_{k}$ mix to yield four massive scalars, denoted by $\zeta_{p}$ $(p=1,2,3,4)$.
 Also, the mixing between the charged components of $\eta_{k}$ gives two charged scalars $\phi_{k}^{\pm}$.
 The scalar sector and their mass spectrum have been discussed in App.~\ref{sec:scalar}.
 As mentioned before, the lightest $Z_2$ odd neutral particle among $\eta_{kI}^{0}, \ \zeta_{p}$ and $N_k$ is the stable DM candidate.
 For the DM analysis, throughout this paper, we consider either $N_{2}$ as the fermionic DM candidate or $\zeta_{1}$ as the scalar DM candidate.